 \subsection{The event}

-Ultimately, we gathered 10 polar scientists and 11 programmers in four teams for two days of hacking, separated by one day of XSEDE tutorials.
+, we gathered 10 polar scientists and 11 programmers in four teams for two days of hacking, separated by one day of XSEDE tutorials.
 Attendees were welcome to then leave or stay on for the final two conference days.

 The day before, those attendees who arrived early enough were able to share a meal and begin networking, but we began formally first thing in the morning with shared breakfast and an ice-breaker game.
 Despite the lack of trust we found in the initial kick-off teleconferences, this meal and game - which were intended as a team building exercise - was rated in post-event surveys as the least valuable activity.